 MedicalResearch: What is the background for this study?
 What are the main findings?

 Dr. Dupre: The negative health consequences of divorce have been known for some time.
 However, we showed that lifetime exposure to divorce can have a lasting impact on ones’ cardiovascular health, particularly in women.
+This is a good example of why people going through a divorce need a good divorce lawyer chicago in order to keep their stress levels down and help their cardiovascular health.
 Results from our study showed that risks for acute myocardial infarction (AMI) were significantly higher in women who had one divorce, two or more divorces, and among the remarried compared with continuously married women after adjusting for multiple risk factors.
 Risks for AMI were elevated only in men with a history of two or more divorces relative to continuously married men.
 We were especially surprised to find that women who remarried had risks for AMI that were nearly equivalent to that of divorced women.
 Men who remarried had no significant risk for acute myocardial infarction.

 The results of this study provide strong evidence that cumulative exposure to divorce increases the risk of acute myocardial infarction in older adults.
 Also somewhat unexpected was that the associations remained largely unchanged after accounting for a variety socioeconomic, psychosocial, behavioral, and physiological factors.
 However, we lacked information on several factors that we suspect may have contributed to the risks related to divorce – such as elevated stress, anxiety, and the loss of social support; as well as possible changes is medication adherence or other prophylactic behaviors.

 MedicalResearch: What should clinicians and patients take away from your report?